 However, many roles where this is not the case are now being advertised as Inside IR35, denying the opportunity to apply for contractors who work Outside IR35.

-How can you benefit from working with an ‘Outside IR35’ contractor – like AMDH?
+How can you benefit from working with an ‘Outside IR35’ contractor?

-Several measures define whether a contractor/employee of their own limited company should be deemed Inside IR35 or not, and while it may be appropriate in certain cases, working with an ‘Outside IR35’ contractor, such as AMDH, offers many benefits, including:
+Several measures define whether a contractor/employee of their own limited company should be deemed Inside IR35 or not, and while it may be appropriate in certain cases, working with an ‘Outside IR35’ contractor offers many benefits, including:

 ✔Control & direction